gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 (sec:battery-sipu)=
 ## `sipu`

-An excellent battery of 20 diverse datasets created or compiled by P. Fränti and his colleagues and research students from the University of Eastern Finland.
+An excellent battery of 20 diverse datasets created/compiled/maintained by P. Fränti and his colleagues and research students from the University of Eastern Finland.
 Available for download from <https://cs.joensuu.fi/sipu/datasets/>;